Aged Preachers – “Seeking an Answer”

 "I asked him a question the other day and it took him a long time to respond, I think his mind is going."

-"We need a preacher who can go up and down the street knocking doors."
+"We need a preacher who can go up and down the street knocking on doors."

 "The glory of young men is their strength, but the splendor of old men is their gray hair" (Proverbs 20:29).

-What does a sound, but aged preacher lack?
+What does a sound but aged preacher lack?
 He does indeed lack youth.
 A number of cultures prize youth above old age.
 A person's energy level certainly does change as they get older.
 Appearance transforms, hearing and eyesight dull, and the bone structure weakens.
-Response times cannot compare in most cases with younger people.
+Response times cannot be compared in most cases with younger people.
 A preacher may also lack modern vernacular.
-In other words, not only the terms or meanings have changed between the age of the preacher and the youth, but the topics of conversation are different as well.
+In other words, not only have the terms or meanings changed between the ages of the preacher and the youth, but the topics of conversation are also different.
 Most likely, the preacher also lacks knowledge of the latest gadgets.
-This particular preacher is one of them. iPad, iPhone, tablet, Kindles, Blue Ray … no clue.
+This particular preacher is one of them—iPad, iPhone, tablet, Kindles, Blue Ray … no clue.
 I know aged preachers who cannot operate a basic computer, let alone consider the newest technology.
-It might be asked by some: "How can the old preacher possibly relate without this knowledge?"
+Some might ask, "How can the old preacher possibly relate without this knowledge?"
 Yes, the aged preacher may indeed lack some things that others prize.
 The greatest question to be asked is: "How much does God prize the preacher despite what he lacks?"

 An aged preacher does not lack wisdom, he fears God for he has spent his life coming to know him (Proverbs 9:10).
 The preacher studies the Word, the mind of God, and imparts it to others.
-As the years go by he becomes not simply an "old man", rather, he is a sage.
+As the years go by, he becomes not simply an "old man"; rather, he is a sage.
 An aged preacher friend of mine noted this last year that his mentors have all died off.
 Now, the mentored had become the mentor.
-While a preacher may not be an elder, quite often elderships confide in him to avoid difficulties and strengthen weak areas of a congregation.
+While a preacher may not be an elder, quite often, elderships confide in him to avoid difficulties and strengthen weak areas of a congregation.
 Knowledge gathered and applied over forty to fifty years of preaching must be respected.
-It cannot be replaced by good hair and a Powerpoint projector.
+It cannot be replaced by good hair and a PowerPoint projector.
 A man who has likely raised children and seen thousands of others raised knows something about youth that a twenty-year-old kid with a Bible degree does not.
 Christians need to take time to listen to their aged preacher.
 They need to reach out to them while slowing down in their lives enough to pay attention.
-Biblical understanding trumps the emotions of members often letting the world have too much pull in their lives.
+Biblical understanding trumps the emotions of members, often letting the world have too much of a pull in their lives.